weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 - By default, weaviate will try to extract groups from a claim of your choice.
   Groups are a helpful tool to implement authorization roles for groups rather than single subjects.
 However, groups are not a required OpenID spec.
-  Therefore this extraction is optional and will not fail authentication if no groups could be found.
+  Therefore, this extraction is optional and will not fail authentication if no groups could be found.

 ### Configuration